moinwiki/moin/docs/user/rest.rst

 (`details <bullet list_>`__).

 * List item bodies must be left-aligned and indented relative to the marker.

   * They may start on the same line as the marker or on the next line.
   * The first line of text sets the `indentation level`_ for this item.
   * Sub-items 2.1 to 2.2.2 show some valid input variants.

+* See `line blocks`_ for the rST variant of a "bulletless list".

 .. list-table::
    :header-rows: 1